eosnetworkfoundation/docs/glossary.md

 # Glossary and Acronyms

+## ABI
+Application Binary Interface.
+A JSON-based description on how to convert user actions between their JSON and binary representations.
+The ABI may also describe how to convert the database state to/from JSON.
+Once you have described your contract via an ABI this allows developers and users to interact with your contract seamlessly via JSON.
+**Abbreviation**: ABI

 ## Account
 An account is a unique identifier and a requirement to interact with an EOSIO blockchain.
 Unlike most other cryptocurrencies, transfers are sent to a human readable account name instead of a public key, while keys attributed to the account are used to sign transactions.

+An account is a participant in an Antelope blockchain.

+An account is a collection of authorizations, stored on the blockchain, and is used to identify a sender/recipient.
+It has a flexible authorization structure that enables it to be owned either by an individual or group of individuals depending on how permissions have been configured.
+An account is required to send or receive a valid transaction to the blockchain.
+Ownership of each account on an Antelope blockchain is solely determined by the account name.

 ## Account Name
 An account name is a human-readable identifier that is stored on the blockchain.
 Standard account names can only contain the characters .abcdefghijklmnopqrstuvwxyz12345. a-z (lowercase), 1-5 and . (period), must start with a letter and must be 12 characters in length.
 Non-standard account names have all restrictions of the standard ones except they can have less than 12 characters in length.